isomerpages/nlb-learning/_singapore/Adults/AT SG.md

 <br>**10 am – 9 pm** (18, 19, 25 &amp; 26 August: 10 am – 12am)
 <br>**Atrium, Level 3, National Archives Building**

-Visit the National Archives of Singapore for a new display spotlighting the history of selected spaces in the Bras Basah.Bugis precinct – some long gone, some less remembered, but all full of charm waiting to be rediscovered.
-Learn something new about Bras Basah.Bugis as you explore this visual showcase!
+Visit this pop-up showcase at the National Archives of Singapore, spotlighting the history in the Bras Basah.Bugis precinct that we can rediscover through stories in the community.
+Take a walk through and experience Singapore’s early days in this interactive display!

 <p class="has-text-right margin--top--xl"><a href="#main-content">Back to top</a></p>